crit51/GACD_project/README.md

 A tidy dataset that was described from the assignment instruction.
 It is the output of execution of `run_analysis.R` file.

 - `CODEBOOK.md`<br>
 A code book about all the variables and summaries calculated, along with units, and any other relevant information.
+I described the stepped I performed to do clean up the data and create a tidy data set.